EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Evaluation

 We evaluate \toolname and four baselines under the {\bf Same-Env} setup.
 DWA, DWA-Fast, and BayesOpt are static planners, so we directly implement their fixed configurations from the training environment and test them on the same environments with random starting positions.
-For APPLR and \toolname, we train the meta-planner policy on the training set and deploy it on the test environments. \looseness=-1
+For APPLR and \toolname, we train the parameter tuner on the training set and deploy it on the test environments. \looseness=-1

 Table~\ref{tab:eval:same_env} shows that \toolname consistently achieves the highest NS score across all difficulty levels, demonstrating its ability to identify and improve performance in underrepresented scenarios.
 While DWA performs better on SR and CR in easy and medium environments, \toolname excels in the comprehensive NS metric.
-DWA's conservative design prioritizes safety over time efficiency, leading to longer navigation times, as seen in reduced ATT and lower NS scores, making it less practical for navigation tasks.
-Since NS is a widely-used metric~\cite{xu2021applr, xiao2020appld}, \toolname's higher NS score effectively demonstrates its superiority over both static planners and the SOTA dynamic meta-planner.
+DWA's conservative design prioritizes safety over time efficiency, leading to much longer navigation times, as seen in reduced ATT and lower NS scores, making it less practical and ideal for navigation tasks.
+Since NS is a widely-used metric~\cite{xu2021applr, xiao2020appld}, \toolname's higher NS score effectively demonstrates its superiority over both static planners and the SOTA dynamic parameter tuner.